lenstok/lenstok/README.md

 Live Demo: [LensTok Testnet](http://lenstok-gamma.vercel.app)

-For the best experience view on web (although mobile works too just not as much, autoplay not compatible on IOS, although android should be fine.)
+For the best experience view on web (although mobile works too just not as much, autoplay not compatible on iOS, although android should be fine.)

 ## Summary